-When we met Austin’s ‘taco mafia’ for lunch and tried the excellent tacos al pastor straight from the spit at the humble Rosita’s Al Pastor, I knew this was a dish worthy of further exploration.
-And that I had to develop my own tacos al pastor recipe.
+When we met the guys from Austin’s ‘taco mafia’ for lunch and tried the excellent tacos al pastor straight from the spit at the humble Rosita’s Al Pastor, I knew this was a dish worthy of further exploration, and that I had to develop my own tacos al pastor recipe.

-The simplicity of corn tortillas topped with pork, marinated with pineapple, spices and chilis, grilled on a vertical spit, and sprinkled with cilantro (coriander), and those beautiful Mexican white onions, reminded me of the Middle East’s wonderful snack food, the shawarma – well, apart from the use of pork!
+Every time we’ve eaten tacos al pastor in Mexico City, and in Austin before we arrived in Mexico, the simplicity of corn tortillas topped with pork, marinated with pineapple, spices and chilis, grilled on a vertical spit, and sprinkled with cilantro (coriander) and those beautiful Mexican white onions, has reminded me of the Middle East’s wonderful snack food, the shawarma – well, apart from the use of pork!

-After eating tacos al pastor in their birthplace, Mexico City, way back on our first trip there in the early 1990s, and trying them again for the first time in years on our recent street food tour with Lesley Tellez of Eat Mexico, I knew I had to test out whether you could make them at home and give them the same flavour, if not repeating the singular experience of eating good tacos on the streets of Mexico City.
+After eating tacos al pastor in their birthplace, Mexico City, way back on our first trip there in the early 1990s, and trying them again for the first time in years here in Mexico on our recent Mexico City street food tour with Lesley Tellez of Eat Mexico, I knew I had to test out whether you could make tacos al pastor at home and give them the same flavour, if not evoke the singular experience of eating good tacos on the streets of Mexico City.

 There are (perhaps surprisingly to those who don’t know much about Arab immigration history) over a million Arabs living in Mexico.
 It was Syrian and Lebanese families who brought the vertical spit to Mexico, which they used to make shawarma in Mexico in the 1920s and the rest is history.